Rose-fronted parakeet: Description

 The rose-fronted parakeet is 20 to 23 cm long.
 The sexes are the same in all subspecies.
 Adults of the nominate subspecies P. r. roseifrons have a bright red crown and face and dirty whitish ear coverts.
 Their upperparts are mostly green with a maroon-red red lower back and rump.
-Their hindcrown, throat, and breast are dark with buff to buffy white edges to the feathers.
-The center of their belly is deep red to brownish red and the rest of their underparts are yellowish green.
+The hindcrown, throat, and breast are dark with buff to buffy-white edges to the feathers.
+The center of their belly is deep red to brownish red, and the rest of their underparts are yellowish green.
 Their wing is mostly green with blue primaries.
 Their tail is maroon.
-Their iris is orange brown to dark brown with pale pinkish white to blackish bare skin around it.
+The iris is orange-brown to dark brown with pale pinkish white to blackish bare skin around it.
 Their bill is blackish with a whitish cere and their legs and feet are blackish gray.
 Immatures are similar to adults but without the red crown and face.

 Subspecies P. r. peruviana has a deep maroon forehead, a greenish blue forecrown, a dusky gray hindcrown and nape, and a thin light blue band on the upper hindneck.
 Its face is mostly deep rusty brown to deep maroon with some greenish blue below the eye.
 Its throat and breast feathers are grayish with blackish wedge shapes and yellowish fringes.
 Its tail has a green base.
 P. r. dilutissima is similar to peruviana but has less blue on the forecrown, a rusty red rather than maroon face, and a grayer throat and breast with more yellow.
-P. r. parvifrons resembles the nominate but has a narrow red lower forehead, a dark brown crown and nape, a deep red-brown face.
+P. r. parvifrons resembles the nominate but has a narrow red lower forehead, a dark brown crown and nape, and a deep red-brown face.